Spotted owl: Conservation

 Each subspecies of the spotted owl is a frequent subject of disagreement between conservationists and loggers, cattle grazers, developers, and other organizations whose activities can affect forest conservation.
-In February 2008, a federal judge reinforced a USFWS decision to designate 860,0000 acre in Arizona, Utah, Colorado, and New Mexico as critical habitat for the owl.
-The decision had been challenged by the Arizona Cattle Growers' Association, but was upheld.
+In February 2008, a federal judge reinforced a USFWS decision to designate 860,0000 acre in Arizona, Utah, Colorado, and New Mexico as critical habitat for the Mexican spotted owl.
+The decision was challenged by the Arizona Cattle Growers' Association, but the decision was upheld on appeal.

 By 2006, the northern spotted owl was reported to be in rapid decline in the northernmost part of its range, with a 7.2% annual decline across northern Washington and southwestern British Columbia.
 Fewer than 30 breeding pairs were thought to exist in Canada in 2006, and some experts have predicted the imminent extirpation of the species from Canada.

 An experiment sanctioned by the USFWS investigated the suitability of protecting the spotted owl by controlling its competitor, the barred owl.
 Work began in 2009 by removing populations of barred owls in designated areas.
 The studies found that in the absence of barred owls, the population of spotted owls did not decline, and were able to bounce back.